 I am playing a nearly 100% 3-bet-or-fold policy behind open-raises.

 I am also playing a nearly 100% 3-bet-or-fold policy in the small blind.
-It forces me to be highly selective about what I play there – after all, it’s the worst position in the game.
+It forces me to be highly selective about what I play there – after all, it’s the worst position at the table.
 If I don’t feel good enough about a hand to 3-bet it in the small blind, I don’t play it at all.
-It’s live poker, so I don’t have nice clean PokerTracker results to prove how effective this is, but I find myself in a lot fewer awkward out-of-position spots.
+It’s live poker, so I don’t have nice, clean PokerTracker results to prove how effective this is, but I find myself in a lot fewer awkward out-of-position spots.
 I am persuaded that this is improving my bottom line.

 It is dangerous to say that one can “see” the effect of a certain style of play – poker is full of variance and unintended consequences.
 But I’m prepared to say that I can see the improvement that increased aggression has brought to my game.